Community

-A community is a social unit (a group of living things) with commonality such as place, norms, religion, values, customs, or identity.
-Communities may share a sense of place situated in a given geographical area (e.g. a country, village, town, or neighbourhood) or in virtual space through communication platforms.
-Durable good relations that extend beyond immediate genealogical ties also define a sense of community, important to their identity, practice, and roles in social institutions such as family, home, work, government, society, or humanity at large.
-Although communities are usually small relative to personal social ties, "community" may also refer to large group affiliations such as national communities, international communities, and virtual communities.
+A community is a social unit (a group of people) with a shared socially-significant characteristic(s), being place, set of norms, culture, religion, values, customs, or identity.
+Communities may share a sense of place situated in a given geographical area (e.g. a country, village, town, or neighborhood) or in virtual space through communication platforms.
+Durable good relations that extend beyond immediate genealogical ties also define a sense of community, important to people's identity, practice, and roles in social institutions such as family, home, work, government, society, or humanity at large.
+Although communities are usually small relative to personal social ties, "community" may also refer to large-group affiliations such as national communities, international communities, and virtual communities.

+In terms of sociological categories, a community can seem like a sub-set of a social collectivity.

+In developmental views, a community can emerge out of a collectivity.

 The English-language word "community" derives from the Old French comuneté (Modern French: communauté), which comes from the Latin communitas "community", "public spirit" (from Latin communis, "common").

 Human communities may have intent, belief, resources, preferences, needs, and risks in common, affecting the identity of the participants and their degree of cohesiveness.

 Perspectives of various disciplines

 Archaeology

-Archaeological studies of social communities use the term "community" in two ways, paralleling usage in other areas.
-The first is an informal definition of community as a place where people used to live.
-In this sense it is synonymous with the concept of an ancient settlement—whether a hamlet, village, town, or city.
+Archaeological studies of social communities use the term "community" in two ways, mirroring usage in other areas.
+The first meaning is an informal definition of community as a place where people used to live.
+In this literal sense it is synonymous with the concept of an ancient settlement—whether a hamlet, village, town, or city.
 The second meaning resembles the usage of the term in other social sciences: a community is a group of people living near one another who interact socially.
 Social interaction on a small scale can be difficult to identify with archaeological data.
 Most reconstructions of social communities by archaeologists rely on the principle that social interaction in the past was conditioned by physical distance.
 Therefore, a small village settlement likely constituted a social community and spatial subdivisions of cities and other large settlements may have formed communities.
 Archaeologists typically use similarities in material culture—from house types to styles of pottery—to reconstruct communities in the past.
 This classification method relies on the assumption that people or households will share more similarities in the types and styles of their material goods with other members of a social community than they will with outsiders.

 Sociology

+Early sociological studies identified communities as fringe groups at the behest of local power elites.
+Such early academic studies include Who Governs? by Robert Dahl as well as the papers by Floyd Hunter on Atlanta.
+At the turn of the 21st century the concept of community was rediscovered by academics, politicians, and activists.
+Politicians hoping for a democratic election started to realign with community interests.